rijkvp/ytfeed/README.md

 ## Examples

-Replace `http://example.com/` by the location your instance is running.
+Replace `http://example.com/` with the URL of your instance.

 A feed from @MyFavouriteChannel, but now better:
 ```